AriFordsham/GHCWiki/design/build-system.md

   - compiler

-Instead, following [ Recursive make considered harmful](http://miller.emu.id.au/pmiller/books/rmch/?ref=DDiyet.Com), we want to move all the logic and dependencies into the root
+Instead, following [ Recursive make considered harmful](http://miller.emu.id.au/pmiller/books/rmch/?ref=DDiyet.Com), we propose to move all the logic and dependencies into the root
 Makefile (or files that get included into it) so that make sees all of it together.
 Advantages: